Posted: 8/11/16 | August 11th, 2016

 “At birthday parties like this, it’s common in Swedish culture for people to get up and say nice things,” she said.
-She paused, looking as the speaker regaled us with stories about the birthday boy, and then leaned into my ear again: “It happens so much that when my parents threw a 65th birthday party, they specifically said ‘no speeches’ because they were tired of hearing the same thing and just wanted to drink.”
+She paused, looking as the speaker regaled us with stories about the event’s guest of honor, and then leaned into my ear again: “It happens so much that when my parents threw a 65th birthday party, they specifically said ‘no speeches’ because they were tired of hearing the same thing and just wanted to drink.”

 Annika, sporting de rigueur Swedish features – blonde hair, blue eyes, and eyebrows that would make Cara Delevingne jealous – was giving me an intro to Swedish birthday celebrations.
-Just when the night’s speeches seemed to draw to a conclusion, another person stood up to talk about Erik, the night’s honored guest.
+Just when the night’s speeches seemed to draw to a conclusion, another person stood up to talk about Erik, my friend who was celebrating his birthday.

-Like me, Erik loves any excuse to throw a swanky party, and, as 30 is a big deal in his family, used it to throw a black tie affair that could compete with a museum gala.
+Like me, Erik loves any excuse to throw a swanky party, and, as 30 is a big deal in his family, used it to throw a black-tie affair.
 Though his birthday is in January, he planned the celebration for July, because, as he so accurately put it, “Who wants to be outside in Sweden in January?!”

-In the Swedish summer, when the sun has barely set a midnight, the constant light beckoned us to stay out longer.
+During the summer in Sweden, when the sun has barely set at midnight, the constant light beckoned us to stay out longer.
 So when it started to rise again at 2am and the staff shooed us out the door, we moved the party to a friend’s house before finally stumbling to our respective homes around 6am.

 Swedes are often thought of as a cold people — and there is some truth to that.
 An outwardly stoic culture, Swedes often joke about how they will go out of their way to avoid talking to their neighbors.
-Striking up conversations with strangers is seen as equally odd.
+Striking up conversations with strangers is seen as equally odd to them.

 For example, years ago, I attended a birthday party in Cambodia.
 It was a free-flowing event that focused so much on the food and the shared meal that it made me really appreciate just how central food was to that culture and how meals were used as a way to strengthen bonds between people.